- Planning for your Photography Workshop - January 27, 2020

 Moving through the dusty, gravel-strewn road, we soon arrived at our destination, the saline aquifer, Mono Lake.
-One of our favorite stops on our Eastern Sierra photography workshop.
-After years of photographing this place and its other worldly calcified towers, I was looking for something new and unique that would give a fresh perspective to the place.
-I’ve been a little pushed to find something new to shoot other than its expanse of Tufa towers, grasses and bird life.
+It’s one of our favorite stops on our photography workshop in the Eastern Sierra.
+After years of photographing its otherworldly calcified towers, I was looking for something new and unique that would give a fresh perspective to the place.
+I’ve been looking for something new to shoot other than its expanse of tufa towers, grasses, and bird life.

-I think I’ve photographed this lake from every conceivable angle you could imagine having done numerous photography workshops in the Eastern Sierra, but if you’re a neophyte to this place, it can be quite stunning, especially as you move closer to the water’s edge.
+I think I’ve photographed this lake from every conceivable angle you could imagine after numerous photography workshops in the Eastern Sierra.
+If you’re a neophyte to this place, it can be quite stunning, especially as you move closer to the water’s edge.
 The buzz of the swarming mud flies, migratory birds and the towers of calcium are beautiful and out of the ordinary.
-But once you have photographed them a few times, you’ll most likely be wanting for at least an interesting sky to set off the scenery, perhaps maybe something more.
+But once you have photographed them a few times, you’ll most likely be looking for an interesting sky to set off the scenery, perhaps maybe something more.

 A great sky is a happenstance of luck almost anytime you are out photographing landscapes.
 Mono Lake is no exception.
-It always becomes a great equalizer to all photographers queued up at the same location and you must be able to react to it when one presents itself, and a good dose of luck in your camera bag doesn’t hurt ether.
-But colorful dramatatic skies are not always key factors during our photography workshop in the Eastern Sierra.
+It always becomes a great equalizer to all photographers queued up at the same location and you must be able to react to it when one presents itself, and a good dose of luck in your camera bag doesn’t hurt either.
+But colorful dramatic skies are not always key factors during our photography workshop in the Eastern Sierra.

 We spent the afternoon relaxing in our base location after a long drive to this place.
-I had my sites set, for early morning.
-I wasn’t too concerned about the dusky evening skies, as we would be there few a few days for an afternoon attempt another time, I normally prefer the crisp mornings as a rule with my imagery.
+I had my sites set for early morning and I wasn’t too concerned about the dusky evening skies.
+We would be there for a few days for an afternoon attempt another time.
+Normally, I prefer the crisp mornings as a rule with my imagery.
 After a good afternoon snooze, I set about scouting a location.

-I had been out for quite a some time and was a great distance from our camped location.
-This part of the shore was covered with a mix of gravel, and a large amount of dead, sun bleached exposed roots of plants that died from the extreme salt content of the lake.
+I had been out for quite some time and was a great distance from our camped location.
+This part of the shore was covered with a mix of gravel, and a large amount of dead, sun-bleached exposed roots of plants that died from the extreme salt content of the lake.

 Not finding anything unique, I began my hike back to camp.
 Soon the late afternoon sky fell to an unexpected warm red hue.
-While I walked along a gravely part of the beach, I noticed a single towering Tufa formation in the distance to the right.
-A little further to the left, the snow capped Sierra Crest was looming.
+While I walked along a gravely part of the beach, I noticed a single towering tufa formation in the distance to the right.
+A little further to the left, the snow-capped Sierra Crest was looming.
 The light was fading quickly as the colors deepened.
-I franticly searched for a composition.
+I frantically searched for a composition.
 I looked down the saline beach a few yards and noticed a small tidal pool with a clump of rock resting as an island.
-The red, pinkish sky was reflecting in the stillness of it’s waters.
+The red, pinkish sky was reflecting in the stillness of its waters.
 “One Reflection” was the result.

 Always seek the less than obvious features.
 Don’t discount anything you see by blinding your vision by what you see everyone else photographing and trying to repeat it.
 What’s the point of that in my eyes?
-Adding “something more” anytime you visit a frequently photographed places aside from a lucky sky, will help your images pop and stand out from the rest.
+Adding “something more” anytime you visit a frequently photographed place, aside from a lucky sky, will help your images pop and stand out from the rest.

 All the Best,